 Learn how top food experts make the idea of a healthy Halloween less scary.

 If it’s smaller, it’s healthier, right?
 Not exactly.
 Keeping giant bags of miniature candies around can lead to overeating; save them for trick-or-treaters, not for your pantry.
 “Get normal sizes, because the fun-size you have to buy in bulk,” says nutritionist Rania Batayneh, MPH, author of The One One One Diet.
 “You don’t think it adds up because they’re small, but they can add an extra 200 to 400 calories a day.”
 When you crave a candy bar, purchase a normal size one.
 Eat half, then stash the rest in the freezer for another time.
-If you really want to control your portion, here's what 100 calories of your favorite Halloween candy looks like.
+This is the most popular Halloween candy in every state.

 “I let my kids keep all the candy they get—as long as it doesn’t have trans fatty acids in it,” says Ferguson.
 “As a parent, I’d avoid any foods made with three ingredients: partially hydrogenated oils, fractionated oils, and interesterified oils.”
 All three can be spotted on ingredient lists, and contain unhealthy fats that have been linked to conditions like heart disease and obesity.
-(Related: Here are 11 ways you never realized you've been reading food labels wrong.)
+These healthy Halloween candy swaps won’t get your house egged.

 “Put a glass jar on your desk, and every time you have the willpower to forego the office candy jar, give yourself a dollar,” says Joy Bauer, RD, nutrition and health expert for NBC’s TODAY show, and founder of Nourish Snacks.
 “At the end of the week, you have a glass full of money you can use to go pamper yourself with something special.”